MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions.md

 > [!NOTE]
 > You can keep an eye out for new extensions from Microsoft and other suppliers at [AppSource.microsoft.com](https://appsource.microsoft.com/marketplace/apps?product=dynamics-365%3Bdynamics-365-business-central&page=1).

+## <a name="extensions-and-data-transfer"></a>Extensions and data transfer

+As the following extensions are communicating with other services they may transfer data out of the geography of the [!INCLUDE[prod_short](includes/prod_short.md)] environment:

+* AMC Banking 365 Fundamentals Extension
+* Image Analyser
+* Late Payment Prediction
+* PayPal Payments Standard
+* Sales and Inventory Forecast
+* WorldPay Payments Standard

+This also applies to some functionality in the base application, such as the following capabilities:

+* Cash Flow Forecast
+* Document Exchange Service
+* Dataverse connections
+* OCR Service
+* Online Map
+* EU GST Reg.
+No. Service

 ## <a name="see-also"></a>See Also

 [Customise Business Central](ui-customizing-overview.md)